 Doug Ford in his blog Cold Glass writes "there had been a gin-heavy Campari blend called the Camparinete since the 19th century; I wouldn't be surprised to learn that Campari re-jiggered that drink's proportions, attached a plausible story, and the rest was what passes for history."
-We'd love to hear from Doug on his source for this recipe.

-Jim Meehan in his The PDT Cocktail Book writes that "The combination of gin, sweet vermouth and Campari, showed up in French and Spanish cocktail books such as J S Brucart's 1943 Cien Cocktails and L'Heure du Cocktail before being recognized universally as the Negroni.
+Jim Meehan in his The PDT Cocktail Book says, "The combination of gin, sweet vermouth and Campari, showed up in French and Spanish cocktail books such as J S Brucart's 1943 Cien Cocktails and L'Heure du Cocktail before being recognized universally as the Negroni.
 The Camparinete in Cien Cocktails is ¼ Campari, ¼ Italian vermouth and ½ dry gin.
 No garnish."
 We found an earlier reference to the Camparinete (which is why we have gone with this spelling rather than Camparinette) in Boothby's 1934 World Drinks and How to Mix Them the recipe is in the same ratios as the Cien Cocktail recipe: ½ jigger gin, ¼ jigger It.
 Vermouth, ¼ jigger Campari, served with a twist of lemon peel.

 It is worth interjecting at this point that two years earlier a cocktail called the Boulevardier, which was made for Erskine Gwynne by Harry McElhone at his Harry's New York Bar in Paris, appears in his 1927 book, Barflies and Cocktails.
 Like Harry, Erskine Gwynne was an American expatriate, but he was also a socialite, nephew of railroad tycoon Alfred Vanderbilt and most importantly for this story, edited a monthly magazine called The Boulevardier, hence the drink's name.
 An advert for the magazine appears at the back of the book.

-With its one and a half shots of bourbon whiskey, single shot of sweet vermouth and single shot of Campari Bitter, McElhone's Boulevardier is remarkably close to a Negroni with the bourbon replacing the gin.
+With its one and a half shots of bourbon whiskey, single shot of sweet vermouth, and single shot of Campari Bitter, McElhone's Boulevardier is remarkably close to a Negroni with the bourbon replacing the gin.